La Pausa: Art collection, Dallas Museum of Art

 Emery and Wendy Reves created an important collection of impressionist and post-impressionist art at La Pausa, with such artists as Paul Cézanne, Claude Monet, Paul Gauguin, Pierre-Auguste Renoir, Vincent van Gogh and Edgar Degas represented in their collection of seventy paintings.
 In addition to paintings their collection at La Pausa included 300 pieces of Chinese export porcelain, more than 150 silver objects, Medieval ironwork and Arabic and Spanish carpets.

 Following Emery Reves's death in 1981, the Dallas Museum of Art in the United States approached Wendy Reves knowing that there was a possibility that her art collection at La Pausa might be given to a museum.
 In exchange for the 1985 donation Reves insisted that the museum recreate six of the principal rooms at La Pausa, and display the collection there as she had arranged it.
 The collection of 1,400 objet d'art is displayed at the museum as the Wendy and Emery Reves Collection in a reconstruction of five rooms from La Pausa.
-The villa's central courtyard and patio were reconstructed at the museum along with the villa's dining room, library, salon, bedroom, and hall, situated in a purpose built 16,500-square-foot wing designed by architect Edward Larrabee Barnes.
+The villa's central courtyard and patio were reconstructed at the museum along with the villa's dining room, library, salon, bedroom, and hall, situated in a purpose-built 16,500-square-foot wing designed by architect Edward Larrabee Barnes.
 Wendy Reves also donated $3 million to the College of William and Mary in Williamsburg, Virginia, to establish the Reves Center for International Studies, and directed that the Reves Foundation benefit that college with 40 percent of annual endowment funding.
 She also arranged for herself and her husband to be buried at William and Mary.

 21st century

 Wendy Reves continued to occupy the house until her death in 2007.
 She bequeathed the Reves Foundation including the villa and its contents to the Dallas Museum of Art (which received the largest part), as well as to several charities, and the College of Williams and Mary.
 La Pausa was closed up after her death; in 2013 the house was described as requiring modernisation, needing new heating, electrical, and plumbing systems, as well as renovations to the kitchen and bathrooms.
 Repairs were also required to the stone steps and road leading to the house.

 Following Reves's death, La Pausa was put up for sale, with the sale of items from the house to benefit the Reves Foundation.
 In 2012 La Pausa was withdrawn from sale by Sotheby's due to pending litigation.
 After the legal problems were resolved, Knight Frank put La Pausa up for sale in May 2013 for 40 million euros.
-In 2013 the French ambassador to Monaco, Hugues Moret, said of the sale that La Pausa was "part of France's heritage," adding that "We have to find a way to keep it in the family."
+In 2013 the French ambassador to Monaco, Hugues Moret, said of the sale that La Pausa was "part of France's heritage", adding that "We have to find a way to keep it in the family."

-The villa was bought by the House of Chanel in 2015, and is used for the display of works of jewelry to wealthy buyers.
+The villa was bought by Chanel in 2015.
+Following a restoration by architect Peter Marino, La Pausa is now used as a creative retreat for artists and writers.